alexisbellido/dockerize-django/README.rst

   $ docker exec -it dbserver1 psql -U user1 -d db1

-Or from other container on the same network.
+Connect via psql from other container on the same network.

 .. code-block:: bash